anckr-dev/react/README.md

-# MyStandard
+# ANCKR

-Welcome to MyStandard, a React TypeScript project powered by pnpm for package management, Apollo Client for GraphQL API integration, and Biome for linting.
+Welcome to ANCKR, a React TypeScript project powered by pnpm for package management, Apollo Client for GraphQL API integration, and Biome for linting.

 ## System Requirements